Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 - Group creation and management
 - Importing groups and users

-When users are managed by SCIM, functionality like applying default groups and inviting users manually will be disabled by default.
+When SCIM is enabled, the following functionality will change:
+- Users will not be added to default groups automatically
+- Manual actions such as inviting users, updating user information and updating group memberships will be disabled by default
+- SSO group mappings will be disabled in favor of SCIM group management To overwrite these updates to functionality with SCIM enabled, enable manual updates as part of the SCIM configuration (not recommended).

 When users are provisioned, the following attributes are supported
 - Username